Running a 5k is a key milestone for a lot of runners.

 Check out my 30 day strength training plan for runners for ideas and tips on how to incorporate strength training into your training.

-Tips for running a 5k in 30 minutes or less
+Tips to run a 5k in 30 minutes or less

-Now you’ve learnt some key training tips on how to run a 5k in 30 minutes or less, I’d like to share some further guidance on making the most out of your training and choosing the right event to run your 5k (and hopefully a PB!)
+Now you know how to run a 5k in 30 minutes or less, here are some tips for making the most out of your training and choosing the right event to run your 5k (and hopefully a PB!)

 Check out my guide on how to choose the best running shoes for beginners for more information and tips on choosing the best running shoes for you.